stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 In these examples we assume the :py:class:`AnalyseFile` has a data column 'Polarisation' that takes two (or more) discrete values and a column 'Temperature' that contains numbers above and below 100.

-The first example would return a :py:class:`Stoner.Folder.DataFoder` object  containing separate :py:class:`AnalyseFile`s which would each contain the rows from the orginal data that had each unique value of the polarisation data.
-The second example would produce a :py:class:`Stoner.Folder.DataFolder` object containing two :py:class:`AnalyseFile` objects for the rows with temperature abobe and below 100.
+The first example would return a :py:class:`Stoner.Folders.DataFolder` object  containing two separate isntances of :py:class:`AnalyseFile`  which would each contain the rows from the orginal data that had each unique value of the polarisation data.
+The second example would produce a :py:class:`Stoner.Folders.DataFolder` object containing two :py:class:`AnalyseFile` objects for the rows with temperature abobe and below 100.
-The final example will result in a :py:class:`Stoner.Folder.DataFolder` object that has two groups each of which contains :py:class:`AnalyseFile` objects for each polarisation value.
+The final example will result in a :py:class:`Stoners.Folder.DataFolder` object that has two groups each of which contains :py:class:`AnalyseFile` objects for each polarisation value.

 Curve Fitting